ZEBAAFROZ/LIME/README.md

 Check out the [documentation](https://github.com/marcotcr/lime) for more detailed usage instructions, examples, and tips on how to get the most out of Lime.

-## Examples

-Lime has been applied successfully in various domains:

-- **Text Classification**: Explaining why a text document was classified as a specific category.

-- **Image Classification**: Understanding the features in an image that led to a particular classification.

-- **Tabular Data**: Explaining predictions in tabular data, such as credit risk scoring or medical diagnosis.

-- **Natural Language Processing**: Interpreting NLP models' predictions for text data.

 ---

 **Note**: Lime is developed by a community of contributors and may have received updates or changes beyond the knowledge cutoff date of this document.
 Please refer to the [official Lime GitHub repository](https://github.com/marcotcr/lime) for the most up-to-date information and documentation.